rocketlend/protocol/README.md

 Rocket Lend is a protocol for lending/borrowing RPL to stake on Rocket Pool nodes.

-No collateral asset is required to borrow RPL from lenders because the borrowed RPL is immediately staked on a node, and the withdrawal address for the node is verified to be the Rocket Lend smart contract that will enforce the terms of the loan.
-Another way to think of it is that the collateral for the loan is the node's staked assets (ETH and RPL).
+No additional collateral asset is required to borrow RPL from lenders because the borrowed RPL is immediately staked on a node, and the withdrawal address for the node is verified to be the Rocket Lend smart contract that will enforce the terms of the loan (as much as possible as withdrawal address).
+Another way to think of it is that the collateral for the loan is the node's staked ETH.

 ## Technical Design

-Rocket Lend consists of a single immutable smart contract ("the (Rocket Lend) contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.
+Rocket Lend consists of a single immutable smart contract ("the Rocket Lend contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.